Robert John Valentine

 - Born May 13, 1950 in Stamford, CT USA

-Valentine spent two years with the Dodgers in 1971 and '72, acquitting himself passably as a utility player but showing none of the dominance he had displayed at lower levels.
-He found himself bundled into a massive trade in the fall of 1972 that brought star pitcher Andy Messersmith to the Dodgers from the Angels.
+Valentine spent two years with the Dodgers in 1971 and 1972, acquitting himself passably as a utility player but showing none of the dominance he had displayed at lower levels.
+He found himself bundled into a massive trade in the fall of 1972 that brought star pitcher Andy Messersmith to the Dodgers from the California Angels.

 In Anaheim, Valentine started 1973 as the Angels' shortstop and hit over .400 for most of April.
 He took over center field duties in mid-May.
-But on 17 May 1973, Valentine ran into the center field fence in Anaheim while trying to haul in a drive by the Athletics' Dick Green.
+But on May 17th, Valentine ran into the center field fence in Anaheim while trying to haul in a drive by the Oakland Athletics' Dick Green.
 His leg was severely broken.
 His season was over, and with it, his chances at major-league stardom.
 Ironically, Valentine began his career with the Angels with the unlucky uniform number 13.
 In the two seasons he wore it, he suffered a broken jaw and a broken nose in addition to the broken leg.
 In 1975, he switched to number 11.

 As a manager, Valentine was combative, talkative, the center of attention.
-He tried odd things to get players' attention, and rode young players hard, perhaps forcing them into roles that stretched their talents too much -- playing doughy slugger Pete Incaviglia in center field, for instance.
-In 1988, Valentine demoted rising stars Oddibe McDowell, Jerry Browne, and Witt to AAA Oklahoma City for perceived lack of hustle and concentration.
-Though just average as an in-game strategist, Valentine was obviously a good judge of talent; many major-league stars broke in under his tutelage, including Ruben Sierra, Ivan Rodriguez, Juan Gonzalez, and Dean Palmer.
+He tried odd things to get players' attention, and rode young players hard, perhaps forcing them into roles that stretched their talents too much - playing doughy slugger Pete Incaviglia in center field, for instance.
+In 1988, Valentine demoted rising stars Oddibe McDowell, Jerry Browne, and Witt to the AAA Oklahoma City 89ers for perceived lack of hustle and concentration.
+Though just average as an in-game strategist, Valentine was obviously a good judge of talent; many major-league stars broke in under his tutelage, including Ruben Sierra, Ivan Rodriguez, Juan Gonzalez and Dean Palmer.

 Valentine did commentary for ESPN for a while after the Mets fired him, and then went to Chiba Lotte again in 2004 for a second term as manager.
 As a manager he remains a bit of a puzzle; he shares many characteristics with quick-fix managers like Johnson, Billy Martin, and Dick Williams, who tend to wear out their welcome quickly, but he also learned organization-man behavior with the Dodgers, and was able to hold his Texas and New York managerial jobs for respectable stretches.
-Perceived as a bit of a maverick in Japan because he bucked some of the intensely disciplined training regimes there, he has nevertheless been invited back to manage again, and has held his own in a very different work culture there.
+Perceived as a bit of a maverick in Japan because he bucked some of the intensely disciplined training regimes there, but has nevertheless invited back to manage again, and held his own in a very different work culture there.
 He became the first foreign manager to lead a club to a Japan Series title in 2005.
 He was honored with the Matsutaro Shoriki Award that year, becoming the first Chiba Lotte representative and first foreigner to win the award.

 On November 30, 2011, he was named to succeed Terry Francona as manager of the Boston Red Sox.
 He was back working at ESPN at the time and had not originally been among the contenders for the job, as the Red Sox interviewed candidates with a lower profile, but unhappy with their first choices, they switched gears and selected the media-friendly Valentine.
 However, the 2012 season proved very trying for Valentine and the Red Sox.
 Expected to compete for a postseason spot, the Red Sox instead were shaken by repeated bullpen meltdowns in the early season, poor performances by their starting pitchers, especially Josh Beckett and Jon Lester, and a steady fall in the standings that saw them finish in last place.
 Boston icons Kevin Youkilis and Beckett, as well as the high-priced Adrian Gonzalez and Carl Crawford, were traded before the end of the season, and the team finished the year with a patched-up line-up among recriminations.
 Valentine was widely criticized for tensions in the clubhouse, and submitted his resignation as soon as the season was over.
 In his autobiography published in 2017, DH David Ortiz thoroughly panned Valentine's leadership style, saying that he let his ego get in the way of results, and was too preoccupied with trying to demonstrate how much smarter he was than everyone else.
 After the season, he returned to the broadcast booth as a commentator with NBC Sports Radio, then in the spring of 2013, accepted the position of Athletic Director at Sacred Heart University.